Diagnostic Radiology

 Our program has many unusual features, which are detailed below.
 We are proud of our tradition of excellence in education, and our reputation for outstanding clinical training.

 Please review the following materials to learn more about our community program.
-If you have additional questions, please feel free to contact our Program Coordinator, Anila Dalipi, the residents, or myself.
+If you have additional questions, please feel free to contact our Program manager, Anila Dalipi, the residents, or myself.

 Sincerely,